drobledoruiz/JeDi/README.md

 mamba init
 ```

-Check mamba was installed correctly by running:
+Check that mamba was installed correctly by running:
 ```
 mamba --help
 ```

 ### Windows